IIIF/training/australia/README.md

 ### Part 2:
 11:00am - 12:00pm
  * Presentation API - 30mins
- * Introduce exercise on using the Manifest Editor and using the images from day 1
+ * Introduce exercise on using the Manifest Editor
  * Exercise time - 15 mins
- * Extras
+ * Extras - 10mins
-   * Things to do with Manifests - 10mins
+   * Things to do with Manifests
    * Create an Exhibit
  * Project demos and summary - 5 mins